-- Run/Pause a population that is set up in the Petri Dish. - Start New Experiment: Discard or save the current setup and start a new experiment - Put Selected Organism in Organism View: Copies an organism selected in the population viewer Petri Dish and puts it in the organism viewer. - Put Offspring in Organism View: Takes the offspring of an organism in the organism view and puts it in the organism view in the ancestor position.
+- Run/Pause/Forward a population that is set up in the Petri Dish.
+Forward advances the population just a single update. - Start New Experiment: Discard or save the current setup and start a new experiment - Put Selected Organism in Organism View: Copies an organism selected in the population viewer Petri Dish and puts it in the organism viewer. - Put Offspring in Organism View: Takes the offspring of an organism in the organism view and puts it in the organism view in the ancestor position.